Call/Text 602-456-1492 Ilove@boobiejuice.com

 • Freeze dried breast milk offers various practical benefits, including enhanced shelf-life and convenience for busy parents.

-• Freeze dried breast milk can be fortified and customized with your nutritionist for specific nutritional needs.
+• Freeze dried breast milk can be fortified into babies’ foods and customized with your nutritionist for specific nutritional needs.

 Understanding Freeze Drying Technology for Breast Milk